10-Year Hurricane Track (2005-2015) Source: National Geographic

 - Stay away from windows, skylights, and glass doors.

 - If the eye of the storm passes over your area, there will be a short period of calm, but at the other side of the eye, the wind speed rapidly increases to hurricane force.
+Do not go out in the eye of the storm!

 Being prepared and informed is the key for a safe hurricane season.
 Quoting one of America’s founding fathers, Benjamin Franklin, “By failing to prepare, you are preparing to fail.”